-Child protection information will be stored and handled in line with the Data Protection Act 2018 5 and HM Government Information Sharing and Advice for practitioners providing safeguarding services to children, young people, parents and carers, July 2018.
-School will consider where appropriate information sharing prior to the child's formal transfer to their new setting, this could also include key staff from their new setting to be invited to meetings e.g., Child Protection, Core group or Team Around a Family (with consent of parents and professionals).
+Child protection information will be stored and handled in line with the Data Protection Act 2018 5, the HM Government Information Sharing and Advice for practitioners providing safeguarding services to children, young people, parents and carers, July 2018 and DfE Data Protection in Schools.
+School will consider where appropriate information sharing prior to the child's formal transfer to their new setting, this could also include key staff from their new setting to be invited to meetings e.g. Child Protection, Core Group or Team Around a Family (with consent of parents and professionals).